 A perennial topic for social and behavioral science advocacy is funding for research, which is tied to the annual appropriations process.
-"Appropriations season" begins when the President releases his budget request in February (though it has been known to come out as late as April).
+"Appropriations season" begins when the President releases his budget request in February (though it has been known to come out later in the year).
 The Appropriations Committees in the House and Senate then hold hearings and begin to move drafts of the individual appropriations bills through the subcommittees.
-The Committees generally aspire to send the bills to the floor before August recess, but in recent years that has been the exception, not the rule.
-In fact, the last time all 12 appropriations bills were passed on time was 1996; generally, Congress will pass a short-term (or even full-year) Continuing Resolution (CR) to maintain funding in the absence of final appropriations laws
+The Committees generally aspire to send the bills to the floor before the month-long August recess, but in recent years that has been the exception, not the rule.
+In fact, the last time all 12 appropriations bills were passed on time was 1996; generally, Congress will pass a short-term (or longer) Continuing Resolution (CR) to maintain funding in the absence of final appropriations laws, otherwise, the government would "shutdown."

-Key moments for advocacy during the appropriations process include:
+Key opportunities for advocacy during the appropriations process include: